httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 {::boilerplate bcp14-tagged}

-The terms Byte Sequence, Item, String, Token, Integer, and Boolean are imported from
+The terms Byte Sequence, Item, String, Token, Integer, and Boolean are imported from {{STRUCTURED-FIELDS}}.
-{{!STRUCTURED-FIELDS=RFC8941}}.

 The terms "representation", "representation data", "representation metadata", "content", "client" and "server" are from {{HTTP}}.

-The term "patch document" is taken from {{RFC5789}}.
+The term "patch document" is taken from {{PATCH}}.

 # Overview